Support our nonpartisan, nonprofit research and insights which help leaders address societal challenges.Donate

-In the US, following signs of improvement in Q3, we expect a lull in the pace of recovery Q4.
+In the US, following signs of improvement in Q3, we expect a lull in the pace of recovery in Q4.
 Gains in consumer spending will be limited by high unemployment rates, but likely will accelerate again in 2021 as the labor market heals.
-Our base case US GDP forecast is -3.5 percent in 2020 and +3.5 percent in 2021.
+Our base case US GDP forecast is -3.6 percent in 2020 and +3.6 percent in 2021.
 We also envision two different short-term scenarios, one better than our base case and the other worse.
-Key variables include the amount and timing of government stimulus, number of new COVID-19 cases, the labor market recovery and the degree of volatility following US presidential elections.
+Key variables include the vaccine rollout, the amount and timing of government stimulus, number of new COVID-19 cases, the labor market recovery and the degree of volatility following US presidential elections.

-European economies are the worst -impacted among mature economies, with an expected contraction in 2020 of 8.8 percent for the Euro Area and -10.7 percent for the UK.
-Given these deep contractions economies are expected to rebound sharply by 6.2 and 8.1 percent in 2021 for the Euro Area and the UK respectively.
-Even in this relatively optimistic scenario, GDP levels in the Euro Area and the UK return to their pre-pandemic levels only by the end of 2021.
+European economies are the worst -impacted among mature economies, with an expected contraction in 2020 of 7.3 percent for the Euro Area and 11.4 percent for the UK.
+Given these deep contractions economies are expected to rebound sharply by 4.7 and 5 percent in 2021 for the Euro Area and the UK respectively.
+Even in this relatively optimistic scenario, GDP levels in the Euro Area and the UK are still below their pre-pandemic levels by the end of 2021.
 However, such a trajectory is not certain: a new series of government restrictions on the supply side, or a loss of confidence and jobs on the demand side, could weaken the recovery.
 Under such a downside scenario GDP levels could still be between 5% and 10% below pre-pandemic levels by the end of next year and 2021 annual growth would be almost half of our baseline scenario.

-Notes: Quarterly GDP data for China are based on official data rather than alternative GDP growth data utilized in the Global Economic Outlook and thus overstate the growth trajectory of emerging economies.
+Notes: Quarterly GDP data for China are based on official data rather than alternative GDP growth data utilized in the Global Economic Outlook and thus overstate the growth trajectory of emerging markets and developing economies.

 The Conference Board Global Economic Outlook, 2011-2030